DawnEver/EM-FEM/docs/index.md

 The current matrix $[T]$ is obtained by simply taking 1/3 the sum of the currents passing through the triangles.
 More details can be found in *chapter 10, [Introduction to AC machine design]((https://onlinelibrary.wiley.com/doi/book/10.1002/9781119352181))*.

-The magnetic vector potential matrix $[A]$ can be solved by direct method(more precise but slower) and gauss-seidel iteration(large quantity of equations).
+The magnetic vector potential matrix $[A]$ can be solved by direct method and iteration methods.

-The NumPy package in Python offers a direct solving method for linear equations.
+The NumPy package in Python offers a direct solving method for linear systems.
 To understand how it works, we can trace down its implementation.
-NumPy utilizes LAPACK (Linear Algebra Package), which is written in Fortran, to solve linear equations using LU decomposition(Cholesky decomposition for positive definite matrix), forward substitution, and backward substitution.
+NumPy utilizes [LAPACK (Linear Algebra Package)](https://netlib.org/lapack/), which is written in Fortran, to solve linear systems using LU decomposition(Cholesky decomposition for positive definite matrix), forward substitution, and backward substitution.

+Similarly, SciPy sparse package uses UMFPACK(included in [SuiteSparse](https://github.com/DrTimothyAldenDavis/SuiteSparse), a suite of sparse matrix algorithms) to solve unsymmetric sparse linear systems.

 Besides, nonlinear material can provide different reluctivity at each epoch.
 After a certain number of iterations, $[A]$ will eventually converge below the required error.

+## Solve large-scale linear systems
+Sometimes, the linear system for extra-fine mesh is too extensive to solve easily and quickly.
+There are several possible solutions.
+### 1. Apply iteration methods like gauss-seidel method to get an approximate solution.
+But with limited time and space the problem still can not converge very well.
+Advanced methods like successive over relaxation(SOR) iteration and conjugate gradient method also may not significantly enhance the convergence rate.

+### 2. Assign proper initial value with interpolation functions to accelerate convergence.
+While this approach holds theoretical promise, it raises a new practical challenge of determining the suitable initial value.

+### 3. Use sparse matrix to reduce space and time requirements
+In systems of finite element problems , most of the coefficients are typically zero.
+Using sparse matrix allows for more efficient storage, faster computations, reduced memory requirements.

+### 4. Rewrite with high performance programming language(C++ or Rust).
+According to Knuth's optimization principle, "Premature optimization is the root of all evil."
+In the context of a finite element problem, there are two time-consuming steps: preparing matrices and solving the system.
+Python, when solving linear systems with libraries like NumPy or SciPy, internally calls established math libraries.
+While rewriting the program in C++ might speed up the process of preparing matrices, it would not significantly enhance the solving performance.

 ## Post Processing
 Energy, magnetic flux density can be calculated after obtaining magnetic vector potential of each vertex.